falcosecurity/libs/README.md

 make ProbeSkeleton
 ```

-> __Please note__: these are not the requiremtens to use the BPF probe but to build it from source!
+> __Please note__: these are not the requirements to use the BPF probe but to build it from source!

 ### gVisor support